-We're delighted to announce our Offsite Sessions, a new activity developed under our Strategic Plan 2017-2021 that provides e-MFP with opportunities for more frequent touchpoints with its members and external stakeholders besides the European Microfinance Week.
-These sessions encompass different types of events, including seminars, training sessions, working sessions, etc., with the objective of raising awareness on e-MFP and its members' activities as well as on relevant topics to the sector.
-They will take place in e-MFP members' countries and will usually be organised in collaboration with local actors such as e-MFP members, e-MFP Action Groups, national platforms or external partners and stakeholders.
+Offsite Sessions provide e-MFP with opportunities for more frequent touchpoints with its members and external stakeholders and encompass different types of events - including seminars, training sessions, working sessions, etc., with the objective of raising awareness on e-MFP and its members' activities as well as on relevant topics to the sector.
+They take place in e-MFP members' countries and are organised in collaboration with local actors such as e-MFP members, e-MFP Action Groups, national platforms or external partners and stakeholders.

 Upcoming Offsite Sessions:

-Training for investors on green inclusive finance, 28th September in Utrecht
+Training for investors on green inclusive finance, 29th September 2017 in Utrecht The Netherlands

 With an interactive format it included case studies, guided discussions, group work, and presentations.
 An overview of the sector along with best international and local practices, and actual examples of green initiatives were presented.

-Access to education – why finance matters,11th September in Zurich
+Access to Education – Why Finance Matters,11th September 2017 in Zurich

 Hosted by Credit Suisse in Zurich and co-organised by e-MFP, SMP and Credit Suisse, this event addressed the factors that matter in applying microfinance to ensure adequate, affordable quality education and how to effectively achieve scale in this area of financial inclusion.
 The panel introduced the winner and one of the finalists of the 2016 European Microfinance Award which focused on Microfinance and Access to Education.
 It also explored the perspective of investors and technical assistance providers who are key in growing the sector responsibly.
 Speakers were Elizabeth West (Jacobs Foundation), Nathan Byrd (Opportunity International), Maria Teresa Zappia (Blue Orchard) and the moderator was Bernd Balkenhol, Swiss Microfinance Platform (SMP).
 The event was a great success with more than 100 participants.